SAP-samples/btp-spend-analysis/Tutorial/03-DWC-Space-Creation/README.md

 Before you can import any SAP or partner content package, the space into which the content will imported, needs to be created.
 SAP Content is currently imported into the space SAP_CONTENT.

+Note or Instruction on using different space other than SAP_CONTENT:

+> You can also import the business content package into a different customer space e.g. SAP_ARIBA other than *SAP_CONTENT* Dpace by going into *Import Options* Space Mapping drop-down box to selected the required space.
+In the mission we have content created based on the space name *SAP_CONTENT* same can be replaced with customer space name e.g. *SAP_ARIBA* etc.

  Therefore, create a space with the technical name “SAP_CONTENT” before you can import any content package.
 Use the description “SAP Content”.
 In addition, assign the user that is to import the content to the space SAP_CONTENT

 You will need the Administrator role to create a space.